 This one is going to be a podcast.
-(This was my first time using the mic equipment so there were some sound issues, but I think I’ve fixed most of those):
+This was my first time using the (rather low-quality) mic equipment so there were some sound quality issues – so please bear with me here!

-Below is a what I discussed in the podcast (and then some) for those who prefer a text based format.
+Below is what I discussed in the podcast (and then some) for those who prefer a text-based format.

 Let’s first start with this: Is business for me?

 Social media and the “hustle” people like to paint a very pretty picture of the life of an entrepreneur.

 Cool cars, sexy models, you wearing a suit with an expensive watch and standing under the sun with some wine in hand … you know what I’m talking about.